pond/dnd/party_riglan/playlists/campaign_6/part_3.md

 ### Chapter Three: Wanderer No More

-* ...: Neowin's Findings
+* (Hollow Knight) Reflection: Lanowin's Findings - Valinus Sarnastum
-* ...: A Politician Or A Harper - Head Over Heart
+* (Honour Among Thieves) Goodbye Xenk: A Politician Or A Harper - Head Over Heart
-* ...: "It Is My Honour And Privilege To Call You A Friend"
+* (Genshin Shimmering Voyage 3) Soothing Nightfall: "It Is My Honour And Privilege To Call You A Friend"
-* ...: Silverymoon, So Suddenly
+* (Planet Of Lana) Nightfall: Silverymoon, So Suddenly
 * (Planet Of Lana) Peculiar Encounter: Thunderspells
 * (Shadow Of The Colossus) Shadows Creeping: Long Hours Of Research Montage / The Tale Of The Soldier Who Hid
 * (Assassin's Creed Revelations) The Road to Masysaf: The Dream - The Shepherd's Warning; The Eye Of Azalin Rex
-* ...: "We'd Better Arm Ourselves With As Much Forbidden Knowledge As We Can!"
+* (Genshin Sand Dunes) Oracle Of The Void: "We'd Better Arm Ourselves With As Much Forbidden Knowledge As We Can!"

 ### Chapter Four: To The Farthest Corners

-* (Genshin) Rapid As Wildfires: The Assassin
+* (Genshin Jade Moon) Rapid As Wildfires: The Assassin
-* ...: Silune's Assistance
+* (Foundation Season 1) The Imperial Library: Silune's Assistance (Nethza Is The Threat)
 * (Quantum Break) I Kept Waiting: Star Map
-* ...: Portal East
+* (Genshin Sand Dunes) Dividing Paths: Evereska By Portal
-* ...: Village Heat
+* (Planet Of Lana) Entering The Desert: Village Heat

 ### Epilogue